chn-challenger/project_maths/readme.md

 The above methods are also the most challenging to write, I have spent too long writing and rewriting them.
 And an effort to refactor these methods is the main reason for all the rewrites.
 In my latest attempt (5th?
 6th? lost count...), I feel I may have it.

-__My main need of outsider expertise is precisely on these methods: I am still looking for improvements to make these methods more readable and extensible for the future.
+__Help sought!: I am still looking for improvements to make these methods more readable and extensible for the future.
 I am still open to rewrite (*completely!?!?!*) / reorganization if it will make significant improvements.__

-##### Equation class

-This does not do too much at the present, apart from holding a left-hand-side expression and a right-hand-side expression.
-It may have more responsibilities to solve certain generic equation forms later.

 ## Latest Progress and Ordered To Do List